adamyap78/adamyap78.github.io/index.md

 layout: default
 ---

 I'm a founder (Healthengine, GPsite, ADP, Caloriestory, Neospace) who loves helping founders.

-I love the messy, chaotic, stressful, rewarding, intense and  profound experience of being a startup tech founder.
+I love the messy, chaotic, stressful, rewarding, intense, and profound experience of being a startup tech founder.
 I love working with smart people on interesting problems.
 Adding disproportionate value is very rewarding.
 Helping people makes me happy.
 So does winning.

 I usually end up working in these areas:

-- Product, Willingness to Pay and MVP
+- Product Development, Willingness to Pay and Minimum Viable Product (MVP)
 - Pricing and Go-To-Market Strategy for digital startups
-- AI and Online Tech
+- AI and Digital Tech
-- Raising money for startups
+- Capital Raising for Startups
-- Founder mindset and wellness
+- Founder Mindset and Wellness

-FWIW I have degrees in Law, Accounting and Finance.
+FWIW, I have degrees in Law, Accounting and Finance.
 I've been coding since I was 6.

 I live in Perth, Western Australia.

-I'm always happy to meet founders in person.
-If you're a Perth-based digital founder, <a href="mailto:hello@adamyap.com">drop me a line</a> if you want to talk about your startup.
+If you're a Perth-based digital founder and want to talk about your startup, <a href="mailto:hello@adamyap.com">drop me a line</a>.

 ## Recommended Reading

-I often get asked, "what books or articles do you recommend?".
+I often get asked, "what books or articles do you recommend?"
 This is the shortlist.
-I don't agree with everything in all of these, but I have found great value in all of them.
+I don't agree with everything in each of these, but I've found value in all of them.

 - [The Lean Startup: How Constant Innovation Creates Radically Successful Businesses](https://www.amazon.com.au/Lean-Startup-Innovation-Successful-Businesses/dp/0670921602/ref=sr_1_3?crid=37N3P10N38115&dib=eyJ2IjoiMSJ9.6tD306tQX7WJWdAWBf5yVYTeCUF5nBBSopnt1NodWVvHazhhKFds33zU_hS8aM-lGR-K13YTpzvttl3eUofzVuU3ZVw_3dnRop5oHrzTNL3mylhxOg9A8dJiSHRvZoPVqqsnM4gU6ClrbDil021tfH3yc6-eAyf5NPajzkJvEV76ArHgitl_azk5LSAz4-O3nUAGNjPq8g1YZptmVcft0TMVp3TwSQaU2toNeOI1cRk.YGeokrpKJ_Nncf4DKiYwugouwlSPwVrOK47-NAqLumY&dib_tag=se&keywords=lean+startup&qid=1761964683&s=books&sprefix=lean+start%2Cstripbooks%2C277&sr=1-3)  - Eric Ries